Shop by Category

 Printing With Support - Extreme Overhangs

 Printing with support is required when plastic must be deposited on a layer where there is no or insufficient plastic on the previous layer.
 This includes steep overhanging surfaces, straight overhangs, and fully suspended islands.
 Learning to print objects on a 3D Printer that require support structures will dramatically expand the potential of your printer and give you the confidence to undertake printing tasks that perhaps you had previously avoided.
-It would seem though that nature doesn't like to follow design guidelines like the "45 Rule," the idea that overhanging surfaces should not exceed 45 degrees thus avoiding the need to use support (a guideline Makerbot seems to live by); and many of the most compelling objects to print require the use of support.
+It would seem though that nature doesn't like to follow design guidelines like the "45 Rule," the idea that overhanging surfaces should not exceed 45 degrees thus avoiding the need to use support; and many of the most compelling objects to print require the use of support.

 The following procedure is done using the slicing engine Skeinforge.
 Other tool-path generation programs with the ability to generate support structures should produce similar results.

 Artec produces a number of small footprint, high resolution, high detail 3D Scanners.
 They have a gallery of scans available for download on their website.
 A scan of a decorative mushroom (image: Artec3d.com) provides nearly every genre of needed support and in addition to being an excellent test piece, it will leave you with a good looking replica of a scanned mushroom.
 Before printing, the STL from Artec should be given a flat bottom and checked for manifold.
 You can find the appropriately modified STL on thingiverse, here.

 Stringing is an undesirable artifact caused by plastic oozing out of the hotend nozzle when the printhead is moving from one printing location to another.
 The effect is unintended 'strings' of plastic spanning various parts of printed objects.
 Stringing in combination with support can bind the lattice together making removal difficult and adding additional surface artifacts detracting from the overall appearance of the finished object.